Ukrainian Association of Football

-Ukrainian Association of Football governs all sport events and organizations associated with the game of football including irregular competitions of beach football, mini-football, street football and others.
+The Ukrainian Football Association governs all sport events and organizations associated with the game of football including irregular competitions of beach football, mini-football, street football and others.
 Its main features include football competitions including the Ukrainian Professional League, the Ukrainian Cup, the Amatory, the competitions among the youth (under-18), and also the Ukraine national football team.
 It also sets the regulations to the Premier League and the Professional Football League.

 It is headquartered in the national capital, Kyiv near the Olimpiyskiy National Sports Complex at the House of Football.

-The organization was established in 1991.
-Between 1932-1991 with the Football Federation of the Soviet Union there existed its direct predecessor, Football Federation of Ukraine (Ukrainian SSR).
+The organization was established in 1991 during the dissolution of the Soviet Union when Ukraine was still a union republic of the Soviet Union.
+The creation of the organization compared with similar organizations of other former union republics of the Soviet Union was among last.
+Previously between 1932 and 1991 with the Football Federation of the Soviet Union there existed its direct predecessor, Football Federation of Ukraine (Ukrainian SSR).
 The Soviet federation of Ukraine also conducted own championship, cup competitions, competitions among amateur teams (collectives of physical culture), as well as had own national team which participated exclusively in Soviet competitions such as the Spartakiad of Peoples of the USSR.